Rizzler Sports Logo

 The Most Common Pitch Count Mistakes

 Mistake 1: Losing count during the game.
 Paper tracking fails when the scorekeeper misses a foul ball or gets distracted between innings.
-Rizzler's pitch counting feature logs every pitch digitally — no missed counts.
+Rizzler's pitch counting feature logs every pitch digitally, so counts never go missing.

 Mistake 2: Forgetting about doubleheader accumulation.
 Your kid threw 30 pitches in game one of a Saturday doubleheader.
 In game two, he can only throw 45 more (ages 9-10) or 55 more (ages 11-12) before hitting the daily limit.
 Coaches forget this.